nghttp2/nghttp2/doc/apiref-header.rst

 for each pseudo header field.
 Additionally nghttp2 requires all request headers must not include more than one "Host" header field.

+HTTP/2 prohibits connection-specific header fields.
+The following header fields must not appear: "Connection", "Keep-Alive", "Proxy-Connection", "Transfer-Encoding" and "Upgrade".
+Additionally, "TE" header field must not include any value other than "trailers".

 Each header field name and value must obey the field-name and field-value production rules described in `RFC 7230, section 3.2. <https://tools.ietf.org/html/rfc7230#section-3.2>`_.